-For an architecture diagram, see WorkSpaces Architecture.
 For additional architecture diagrams, see Best Practices for Deploying Amazon WorkSpaces.

 Ports for client applications

 The WorkSpaces client application requires outbound access on the following ports:

 Port 53 (UDP)

 This port is used to access DNS servers.
 It must be open to your DNS server IP addresses so that the client can resolve public domain names.
 This port requirement is optional if you are not using DNS servers for domain name resolution.